15 Tasks A Virtual Legal Assistant Can Do For You

 Take a look at your unread emails.
 Chances are there are lots of them.
 According to Adobe, a white-collar worker spends about 4 hours each day sorting through their work email.
 That’s 4 hours you could have used doing more important tasks.
 A VLA will go through your work emails and notify you of important correspondence.

 As a lawyer, you’re always on your feet.
 You have clients to meet, witnesses to interview, and proceedings to attend.
-You also have your personal life to take care of.
+Of course, there’s also your non-work life to be mindful of.
 You can’t waste time answering the phone or replying to messages.
 The virtual legal assistant will respond to client inquiries as they sort through the emails.
 They will also make sure you are aware of all the inquiries and how they were handled just so they won’t be left in the dark.

 It will be your remote legal assistant’s duty to manage your calendar and keep you on track.
 The VLA will make sure you don’t miss meetings, appointments, and important deadlines by reminding you of your schedule.
 Having an organized calendar will also help the VLA keep track of your activities so they can make changes if necessary.